 b) 10-minute interval between innings

 c) The toss will be done 15 minutes before the normal start of play between the two captains or their representatives.
-In the event of a team (i.e. 7 or more players present) not being able to comply, the opposing team is awarded the toss.
+In the event of a team not being able to comply, the opposing team is awarded the toss.

 2.2 Drink Breaks

-No drinks breaks are allowed.
-However players may be allowed drinks in natural breaks in the game (for example, when a wicket falls, an injury occurs or the ball is lost), this is at the umpires’ discretion and permission.
+No drinks breaks are normally allowed.
+However during games played over the midday period drinks breaks will be taken every five overs.
+In addition players may be allowed drinks in natural breaks in the game (for example, when a wicket falls, an injury occurs or the ball is lost), this is at the umpires’ discretion and permission.

 Drinks should be taken on the field of play and players require permission to leave the field of play.

 a) - Play shall not commence until at least 7 registered players from each team are present.